Decoupling Task-Solving and Output Formatting in LLM Generation: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly adept at following instructions containing task descriptions to solve complex problems, such as mathematical reasoning and automatic evaluation (LLM-as-a-Judge).
-However, as prompts grow more complex, models often struggle to adhere to all instructions.
-This difficulty is especially common when instructive prompts intertwine reasoning directives---specifying what the model should solve---with rigid formatting requirements that dictate how the solution must be presented.
-The entanglement creates competing goals for the model, suggesting that more explicit separation of these two aspects could lead to improved performance.
-To this front, we introduce \framework, a decoding framework that explicitly decouples format adherence from task solving. \framework handles format compliance with a separate tractable probabilistic model (TPM), while prompts LLMs with only task instructions.
-At each decoding step, \framework combines next token probabilities from the LLM with the TPM calculated format compliance likelihood to form the output probability.
-To make this approach both practical and scalable for modern instruction-tuned LLMs, we introduce three key innovations: instruction-aware distillation, a flexible trie-building algorithm, and HMM state pruning for computational efficiency.
-We demonstrate the effectiveness of \framework across a wide range of tasks with diverse format requirements, including mathematical reasoning, LLM-as-a-judge, and event argument extraction.
-Overall, our approach yields 1.0\% to 6.0\% relative gain over regular prompting practice with guaranteed format compliance.
+Large language models (LLMs) are increasingly adept at solving complex problems, such as mathematical reasoning and automatic evaluation.
+However, performance often degrades when prompts intertwine task instructions with rigid formatting requirements.
+This entanglement creates competing goals for the model, hindering its reasoning capabilities.
+To address this, we introduce \framework, a decoding framework that explicitly decouples format adherence from problem solving. \framework delegates format adherence to a separate Format Estimation Module (FEM), which performs probabilistic lookahead to estimate future format compliance rate and reweighs token probabilities, allowing the LLM to focus solely on task resolution.
+To make this approach both practical and efficient, we introduce three key innovations: instruction-aware distillation, a flexible trie-building algorithm, and HMM state pruning.
+Experiments across mathematical reasoning, event argument extraction, and LLM-as-a-judge demonstrate that \framework constantly gains over prompting or structured generation baselines, with guaranteed format compliance.
+We release our code at \href{https://github.com/haikangdeng/deco-g} {\faGithub\ \texttt{haikangdeng/deco-g}}.